Croatia Catamaran Itinerary | Trogir to Trogir

-8 Day Croatia Crewed Catamaran Itinerary
+Croatia 7 Day Catamaran Itinerary

 Before embarking your luxury crewed catamaran in Trogir, be sure to soak up the atmosphere in this charming town and its picturesque winding streets.
 Trogir earned its status as one of UNESCO’s World Heritage Sites in 1997 due to the many beautiful Romanesque and Renaissance buildings that remain standing to this day.
 Explore the medieval castle and wander down the seaside promenade that is brimming with lively restaurants, bars and boutiques.
 After exploring, make sure you get settled into your luxury catamaran and get to know your crew, before setting sail to the island of Solta.

 Brac is the largest of the Dalmatian Islands and is characterized by its fascinating karst limestone landscape.
 A must-see spot on the island is the well-known Zlatni Rat (Golden Horn) Beach that is located just west of the charming coastal town of Bol.
 This beach is the epitome of Adriatic natural beauty – you can lie here for hours whiling away the afternoon, looking out onto the crystal clear waters and relaxing on the ivory sand.
-In the town of Bol, make sure to stop at Ranč, a wonderful traditionally Croatian restaurant that serves fantastic roasted lamb and octopus.
+In the town of Bol, be sure to stop at Ranč, a wonderful traditional Croatian restaurant that serves fantastic roasted lamb and octopus.